 Oxon Hill is a medium-sized town located in the state of Maryland.
 With a population of 18,629 people and six constituent neighborhoods, Oxon Hill is the 54th largest community in Maryland.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxon Hill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oxon Hill is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxon Hill who work in office and administrative support (18.69%), sales jobs (8.25%), and management occupations (7.56%).
+Overall, Oxon Hill is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Oxon Hill who work in office and administrative support (11.62%), management occupations (10.62%), and food service (7.86%).

 Also of interest is that Oxon Hill has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Oxon Hill has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Oxon Hill, a lot of people use the subway to get to work every day though Oxon Hill is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Oxon Hill is a very ethnically-diverse town.
 The people who call Oxon Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oxon Hill residents report their race to be Black or African-American, followed by White.
 Oxon Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.86% of the town’s residents.
-Important ancestries of people in Oxon Hill include Irish, English, Jamaican, and African.
+People of Hispanic or Latino origin account for 14.36% of the town’s residents.
+Important ancestries of people in Oxon Hill include African, Irish, German, English, and Other Subsaharan African.

 The most common language spoken in Oxon Hill is English.
 Other important languages spoken here include Spanish and Tagalog.